-The fact is—you want to begin homeschooling…now.
-What should you do?
-What can you do?
+You want to begin homeschooling…now.
+How do you get started?
 What can you do if you missed the deadline?
-Maybe you didn’t even know there was a deadline!
 Do you have to wait another year to begin?

 Virginia statute §22.1-254.1 (B) states:* “Any parent who moves into a school division or begins home instruction after the school year has begun shall notify the division superintendent of his intentions to provide home instruction as soon as practicable and shall thereafter comply with the requirements of this section within thirty days of such notice.”

 Here’s What You Need To Do:

 This is a critical step in the withdrawal process.
 When you know the law, you will have confidence when notifying your division superintendent.
 Visit the law section of the HEAV website for complete information, links to the actual statute, and tips on what you need to know.
 For a comprehensive overview, be sure to view the Law Flowchart.

 Additionally choose one of the following options